EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 • contractual safeguards against joint venture partners/shareholders,

-• monitorable and auditable control systems.
+• auditable and verifiable control systems.

 1. Clarification